wso2/puppet-apim/wso2am_runtime/README.md

 ## Running WSO2 API Manager with clustering in specific profiles

 Hiera data sets matching the distributed profiles of WSO2 API Manager (`api-store`, `api-publisher`, `api-key-manager`, `gateway-manager`, `geteway-worker`, `traffic-manager`) are shipped with clustering related configuration already enabled.
 Therefore, only a few changes are needed to setup a distributed deployment in your preferred deployment pattern, before running the puppet Agent.
-For more details refer the [WSO2 API Manager 2.0.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+API+Manager+2.0.0) and [Clustering the Gateway(https://docs.wso2.com/display/CLUSTER44x/Clustering+the+Gateway) clustering guides.
+For more details refer the [Clustering the API Manager](https://docs.wso2.com/display/AM210/Clustering+the+API+Manager) and [Clustering the Gateway(https://docs.wso2.com/display/CLUSTER44x/Clustering+the+Gateway) docs.

 Do the changes in hieradata .yaml files in the related pattern.